plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Classes/Ranger/Wanderer's Knacks/Trekking.md

 * Moving while *Hidden* does not halve their travel speed.
 * Difficult Terrain does not reduce the group's travel speed.

 You may take this "Wanderer's Knack" multiple times.
-If you do, you must choose a different type of terrain each time.
+If you do, you must choose different types of terrain each time.